Henry Francis Lyte

-Henry Francis Lyte (1 June 1793 – 20 November 1847) was a Scottish Anglican divine, hymnodist and poet.
+Henry Francis Lyte (1 June 1793 – 20 November 1847) was a British Anglican divine, hymnodist and poet who wrote the hymn Abide with Me.

-Biography

-Youth and education
+Life and career

+Early life

-Henry Francis Lyte was the second son of Thomas and Anna Maria (née Oliver) Lyte, whose family came originally from Lytes Cary Manor.
-He was born at Ednam, near Kelso, Scotland.
-The Lyte family originated from Somerset in South West England and was one of considerable prominence as early as the reign of Edward I. Its seat was at Lytes Cary Manor, but the house passed out of the family in 1748.
+Henry Francis Lyte was born in Ednam near Kelso in Roxburghshire, Scotland, the second son of Thomas Lyte, whose family had once lived at Lytes Cary, Somerset, in South West England, and Anna Maria Oliver.
+This family had been of great prominence as early as the reign of King Edward I, and its seat was at Lytes Cary Manor, but the house passed out of the family in 1748.

-Thomas Lyte, an army captain, does not seem to have formally married Anna Maria Oliver, although it has been argued that since they were accepted as husband and wife in Scotland where they lived, they were legally married according to Scottish law.
-Lyte's father was described as a "ne-er do-well ... more interested in fishing and shooting than in facing up to his family responsibilities".
-He deserted the family shortly after making arrangements for his two oldest sons to attend Portora Royal School in Enniskillen, County Fermanagh, in Ulster; and Anna moved to London, where both she and her youngest son died.
+Thomas Lyte, an army captain, does not seem to have married Anna Maria Oliver, although it has been argued that since they were accepted as husband and wife in Scotland, where they lived, they legally were so, according to Scots law.

+At the time of the Irish Rebellion of 1798, Thomas Lyte was an officer of the British forces sent to Ireland.
+He settled first at Dunmore, County Galway, and later at Ballyshannon, County Donegal, with Anna Maria Oliver, who claimed to be his wife, and their three sons.
+He has been described as a "ne-er do-well ... more interested in fishing and shooting than in facing up to his family responsibilities".

+In August 1803, Thomas Lyte, reported as "late a Captain in the Northumberland Fencibles", was given a new commission as a Captain in the 1st Battalion of Reserve.
+When the young Henry Francis Lyte was nine, his father ran away from Anna Maria and his debtors, married Eliza Naghten in Roscommon, and settled in Jersey, where he had eight more children.
+He deserted his first family shortly after making arrangements for his two older sons to attend Portora Royal School in Enniskillen, County Fermanagh.
+Anna Marie moved back to England and soon became destitute.
+She and her youngest son are said to have died in London.

-The headmaster at Portora, Robert Burrowes, recognised Lyte's ability, paid the boy's fees and "welcomed him into his own family during the holidays".
+The headmaster at Portora, Robert Burrowes, recognised Lyte's abilities, paid the boy's school fees, and "welcomed him into his own family during the holidays".
 Lyte was effectively an adopted son.

 Religious conversion

 After studying at Trinity College, Dublin, and with very limited training for ordained ministry, Lyte took Anglican holy orders in 1815 and for some time he held a curacy in Taghmon near Wexford.
 Lyte's "sense of vocation was vague at this early stage.
 Perhaps he felt an indefinable desire to do something good in life".
 However, in about 1816, Lyte experienced an evangelical conversion.
 In attendance on a dying priest, the latter convinced Lyte that both had earlier been mistaken in not having taken the epistles of St Paul "in their plain and literal sense".
-Lyte began to study the Bible "and preach in another manner," following the example of four or five local clergy whom he had previously laughed at and considered "enthusiastic rhapsodists".
+Lyte began to study the Bible "and preach in another manner", following the example of four or five local clergy whom he had previously laughed at and considered "enthusiastic rhapsodists".